Hidden Value: Help Clients Understand Potential Social Security Benefit Cuts

 July 18, 2019

 Hidden Value is a column in ThinkAdvisor where Joe Elsasser, CFP®, answers common questions with insights advisors and their clients may not have considered.
 This week, Joe discusses how common misconceptions about Social Security are leading many Americans to make poor claiming decisions.
-He suggests that advisors are positioned to educate clients and help them make better decisions about when to claim, and that there is hidden value for the advisors who choose this path.
+He suggests that advisors are positioned to educate clients about their social security benefit and help them make better decisions about when to claim, and that there is hidden value for the advisors who choose this path.

 "The vast majority of Americans begin collecting Social Security earlier than their full retirement age — a decision that often means they’re losing out on tens of thousands of dollars.
 One of the biggest opportunities in the marketplace is for advice on Social Security.
 You can position yourself as a helpful resource and make a measurable difference for the financial well-being of your community by offering your Social Security expertise."